Men's Health Center

 Vincent Harisaran, MD is a urologist at the Men’s Health Center who specializes in erectile dysfunction offering the full range treatments from medications to surgery (prosthetics) for conditions such as premature ejaculation, hypogonadism, and Peyronie’s disease.
 Harisaran received his medical degree from The Warren Alpert Medical School of Brown University, where he also completed his internship in general surgery and residency in urologic surgery, with a focus on andrology.
 He conducts research on men’s health and has published and presented on the topics of male infertility, erectile dysfunction and prostate cancer at local and national meetings.
 He is board eligible in urology.

-Abigail Mansfield Marcaccio, PhD, is a licensed psychologist at the Men’s Health Center at the Miriam Hospital and at the Family Therapy Program where she also directs the family therapy training program.
-She treats difficulties in sexual functioning in couples and individuals and enjoys helping couples and families cope with adjustment to illness.
-She also helps couples, families, and individuals with life transitions, couple issues of any type, as well as difficulties in family functioning of any type.
-Dr. Mansfield Marcaccio works with men, women, transgender and gender fluid patients, couples of any constellation, and families of any constellation.
-She sees adult patients of any age, from college students up to geriatric patients, and welcome families with children of any age, as long as the patient of record is an adult.
+Abigail Mansfield Marcaccio, PhD, is a licensed psychologist at the Men’s Health Center at The Miriam Hospital and at the Family Therapy Program, where she also directs the Family Therapy Training Program.
+She treats difficulties in sexual functioning in couples and individuals and helps couples and families cope with adjustment to illness.
+She also helps couples, families, and individuals with life transitions, couple issues and family functioning of any type.
+Dr. Mansfield Marcaccio works with men, women, transgender and gender-fluid patients, couples and families She sees adult patients of any age and welcomes families with children of any age, as long as the patient of record is an adult.